Cao Cao: Personal life

 Cao Cao was known to be frugal and modest in his daily life, showing no particular interest in aesthetic appeal.
 The clothes and shoes he wore at home were plain and simple.
 When the folding screens and curtains in his house were damaged, he simply had them mended instead of replaced.
 He relied on only mattresses and blankets for warmth, and had no decorative ornaments at home.
 When he met guests, he wore a simple hat and clothes made of raw silk and had a pouch containing a handkerchief and other small items attached to his belt.
 Outside of his work life, Cao Cao was known to behave in a frivolous and carefree manner.
 When he chatted with people, he spoke casually, occasionally poked fun at others, and shared everything on his mind.
 Once, during a meal, he was so amused that he laughed until he knocked his head into the dishes and soiled his face and clothing.

 Cao Cao's low regard for material wealth influenced not only his personal life, but also his political and military careers and other aspects of his life.
-In the late Eastern Han dynasty, fujins (幅巾; similar to bokgeon), especially those made of silk, became popular among the scholar-gentry and upper class because they felt that wearing a fujin made one look cultured and refined.
-Cao Cao, however, disapproved of wearing expensive headgear as he felt that the country lacked monetary resources due to chaos and famines, hence he advocated replacing silk fujins with the older bians (弁; a type of cap) made of leather.
+In the late Eastern Han dynasty, headclothes known as fujin, especially those made of silk, became popular among the scholar-gentry and upper class because they felt that wearing a fujin made one look cultured and refined.
+Cao Cao, however, disapproved of wearing expensive headgear as he felt that the country lacked monetary resources due to chaos and famines, hence he advocated replacing silk fujin with the older bian (弁; a type of cap) made of leather.
 He also suggested the use of colours (instead of material) to distinguish status in the military.
 His ideas were implemented.
 He also invented a type of hat, the qia (帢), for casual wear.
 He felt that it was a pity to have very extravagant arrangements in weddings, so, when his daughter got married, she was dressed modestly and had no more than 10 ladies-in-waiting to accompany her.
 After winning battles, he awarded the spoils of war to his men who had made contributions.
 He heavily rewarded those who deserved to be rewarded; undeserving people who expected to receive something from him had their hopes dashed.
 When others presented gifts to him, he shared those gifts with his subordinates.
 He felt that it was of no benefit to own many possessions because such things would eventually wear out.
 He personally prepared the clothes he would wear at his funeral and the items he would be buried with, which were sufficient to fill up just four trunks.